-METHODS
+PATIENTS AND METHODS

-Study Designs and Participants
+Study designs and participants

-This analysis used data from two large, randomized, placebo-controlled studies of simtuzumab (NCT01672879) and selonsertib (STELLAR-4, NCT03053063) in patients with compensated cirrhosis due to NASH.
-The primary results of these studies are reported elsewhere, where the methods are fully described.(11, 12) Briefly, the simtuzumab phase 2b study enrolled 258 patients with histologically confirmed NASH and compensated cirrhosis (modified Ishak fibrosis stage 5-6, equivalent to NASH Clinical Research Network [CRN] stage 4) between 22 January 2013 and 20 October 2014.(11) Patients were randomized in a 1:1:1 ratio to receive 200 mg of simtuzumab, 700 mg of simtuzumab, or placebo by intravenous infusion every 2 weeks.
-Patients with cryptogenic cirrhosis (i.e., grade 0 steatosis according to the NAFLD Activity Score [NAS]) were eligible if at least one clinical feature suggestive of underlying NASH (e.g., diabetes, insulin resistance, obesity, hypercholesterolemia, hyperlipidemia, or hypertension) was present.
-Randomization was stratified by the presence or absence of diabetes and clinically significant portal hypertension (CSPH), defined as a hepatic venous pressure gradient (HVPG) $\geq$ 10 mmHg.
+This analysis used data from two large, randomized, placebo-controlled studies of simtuzumab (STELLAR-4, (NCT01672879) and selonsertib NCT03053063) in patients with compensated cirrhosis due to NASH.
+The primary results of these studies are reported elsewhere, where the methods are fully described.^[11,12] Briefly, the simtuzumab phase 2b study enrolled 258 patients with histologically confirmed NASH and compensated cirrhosis (modified Ishak fibrosis stage 5-6, equivalent to NASH CRN stage 4) between 22 January 2013 and 20 October 2014.^[11] Patients were randomized in a 1:1:1 ratio to receive 200 mg of simtuzumab, 700 mg of simtuzumab, or placebo by intravenous infusion every 2 weeks.
+Patients with cryptogenic cirrhosis (i.e., grade 0 steatosis according to the NAFLD activity score [NAS]) were eligible if at least one clinical feature suggestive of underlying NASH (e.g., diabetes, insulin resistance, obesity, hypercholesterolemia, hyperlipidemia, or hypertension) was present.
+Randomization was stratified by the presence or absence of diabetes and clinically significant portal hypertension (CSPH), defined as an HVPG ≥10 mm Hg.

-In the STELLAR-4 phase 3 study, 877 patients with compensated cirrhosis due to NASH (NASH CRN stage 4) were enrolled between 16 February 2017 and 31 January 2018.(12) All patients had at least one point for each of the three NAS components (steatosis, lobular inflammation, and hepatocellular ballooning).
+In the STELLAR-4 phase 3 study, 877 patients with compensated cirrhosis due to NASH (NASH CRN stage 4) were enrolled between 16 February 2017 and 31 January 2018.^[12] All patients had at least one point for each of the three NAS components (steatosis, lobular inflammation, and hepatocellular ballooning).
 Patients were randomly assigned in a 2:2:1 ratio to receive 18 mg of selonsertib, 6 mg of selonsertib, or placebo administered orally once daily.
-Randomization was stratified by the presence or absence of diabetes and Enhanced Liver Fibrosis (ELF) score (Siemens, Tarrytown, NY) $\geq$ 11.3.
+Randomization was stratified by the presence or absence of diabetes and enhanced liver fibrosis (ELF) score (Siemens) \geq 11.3.

-In both studies, patients were excluded if they had liver disease of other etiologies (e.g., alcoholic liver disease, hepatitis B or C virus infection, and autoimmune disorders), a history of hepatic decompensation, HCC or solid organ transplantation, a Model for End-Stage Liver Disease (MELD) score >12, or a Child-Pugh-Turcotte (CPT) score >7.
-In STELLAR-4, a platelet count of at least 100,000 per $\mu$ L was required.
+In both studies, patients were excluded if they had liver disease of other etiologies (e.g., alcohol-associated liver disease, hepatitis B or C virus infection, and autoimmune disorders); a history of hepatic decompensation, HCC, or solid organ transplantation; a Model for End-Stage Liver Disease (MELD) score >12; or a Child-Pugh-Turcotte score >7.
+In STELLAR-4, a platelet count of at least 100,000 per μ L was required.
 In both studies, the planned duration of treatment was 240 weeks.
-However, the studies were halted after pre-planned interim analyses conducted after all patients had completed at least 48 weeks (STELLAR-4) or 96 weeks (simtuzumab) of treatment found no meaningful differences between the active treatment groups or placebo in any efficacy endpoint.(11, 12) Therefore, for the purposes of this analyses, treatment groups were combined.
+However, the studies were halted after preplanned interim analyses conducted after all patients had completed at least 48 weeks (STELLAR-4) or 96 weeks (simtuzumab) of treatment found no meaningful differences between the active treatment groups or placebo in any efficacy endpoint.^[11,12] Therefore, for the purposes of this analyses, treatment groups were combined.